Berkeley-CS61B/website-fa23/materials/lab/lab09/index.md

   `PriorityQueue`, and many others.
 Note that because these data structures implement `Collection`, we can assign them to a variable of static type `Collection` with polymorphism.
-- Therefore, our array of `Collection<Node>` objects can be instantated by many different types of data structures, e.g. `LinkedList<Node>` or `ArrayList<Node>`.
+- Therefore, our array of `Collection<Node>` objects can be instantiated by many different types of data structures, e.g. `LinkedList<Node>` or `ArrayList<Node>`.
   **Make sure your buckets generalize to any Collection!** See the below warning